isharamaduranga/Vehicle_Service_Management_System/README.md

 # Vehicle_Service_Management_System
 ## Description
-This Application is single Alone Application.
+This Application is stand Alone Application.
 Its developed to manage Vehicle Service Center and Solve few problems to Vehicle Maintenance.
 ##  Main functions of the System
 * Start Fade Window
 * Login Interface